ARTICLE I - IDENTIFICATION

-There shall be two general categories of members in the Society: Regular Members and Affiliate Members.
+There shall be two general categories of members in the Society: Voting Members and Affiliate Members.

-There shall be three classes of Regular Members: Active Members, Retired Members, and Life Members.
+There shall be three classes of Voting Members: Active Members, Retired Voting Members, and Life Members.

-- Any Affiliate Member who does not live or have a place of business or employment in Oregon but is either (a) licensed in Oregon or (b) doing business in Oregon may elect to change their status to that of an Active Member, to be effective at the start of the Society’s next fiscal year, by submitting a request to the Society.
+- Any Affiliate Member who does not live or have a place of business or employment in Oregon but is either (a) licensed in Oregon or another state or (b) doing business in Oregon may elect to change their status to that of an Active Member by submitting a request to the Society.

 - Upon approval for membership, Active Members shall be issued a certificate of membership.
 Once approved, a person shall remain an Active Member as long as the criteria for membership continue to be met.

-B. Retired Members.
-Any Active Member who has reached full retirement age as determined by the Social Security Administration, and (a) is fully retired from employment, or (b), if employed as a business professional, works less than an average of twenty hours per week calculated on an annual basis, may change their status to Retired Member, to be effective at the start of the Society’s next fiscal year, by submitting a request to the Society.
+- Any person who (a) holds a certificate as a certified public accountant under the laws of any state, or has held a certificate at some point and that certificate has not been revoked for disciplinary reasons or actions as referenced in Article XI (4)(B), and (b) is fully retired from employment, or (c), if employed as a business professional, works less than an average of twenty hours per week calculated on an annual basis, and d) currently lives or works in Oregon, may change their status to Retired Voting Member by submitting a request to the Society.

-C. Life Members.
-Any person who (a) has been an Active Member of the Society continuously for a period of forty years, (b) has served for at least one year as a chair or vice chair of a committee, an officer of a chapter, or a Member of the Board of Directors of the Society, and (c) has reached full retirement age as determined by the Social Security Administration may change their status to Life Member, to be effective at the start of the Society’s next fiscal year, by submitting written information on the Member’s eligibility as a Life Member to the Society.
+- Any person who (a) has been an Active Member of the Society continuously for a period of forty years and (b) has served for at least one year as a chair or vice chair of a committee, an officer of a chapter, or in leadership as a member of the Board of Directors of the Society, The OSCPA Educational Foundation, Oregon Certified Public Accountant / Legislative Action Committee (OCPA/LAC), OSCPA Group Health Trust or other Society boards may change their status to Life Member by submitting written information on the Member’s eligibility as a Life Member to the Society.
 Life Members shall be exempt from dues.
 Also, any person who has demonstrated valuable service to the profession, but does not otherwise meet the requirements may, at the discretion of the Board, be accorded special status as a Life Member.

 Section 3.
 Affiliate Members